apache/pekko-connectors-kafka/docs/src/main/paradox/home.md

   version2=PekkoVersion
 }

-This connector depends on Apache Pekko 2.6.x and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.
+This connector depends on Apache Pekko 1.0.x and note that it is important that all `pekko-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.

 Apache Pekko Connectors Kafka APIs accept a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem] or a classic @apidoc[org.apache.pekko.actor.ActorSystem] because both implement the @apidoc[org.apache.pekko.actor.ClassicActorSystemProvider] @scala[trait]@java[interface].
 There are some Apache Pekko Connectors Kafka APIs that only accept classic a @apidoc[org.apache.pekko.actor.ActorRef], such as the @ref[rebalance listener](./consumer-rebalance.md) API, but otherwise there is no difference between running Apache Pekko Connectors Kafka and any other Apache Pekko Streams implementation with a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem].